junhe/chopper/README.md

 # Chopper Tutorial

+[04/05/2015] Tested the Quick Start with Ubuntu 14.04 and fixed a few issues.
+Now you can follow Quick Start and run Chopper (probably) without any missing file or lib.

 Chopper is a tool that explores the input space of file systems to find unexpected behaviors.
 Currently it focuses on block allocators.
 The input space and quality metrics are described in *Reducing File System Tail Latencies with Chopper* (http://research.cs.wisc.edu/adsl/Publications/chopper-fast15.pdf).

 This document describes how to run Chopper on your machine.
 There is another document (http://research.cs.wisc.edu/adsl/Software/chopper/reproduce.html) showing how to analyze Chopper's output, which is done by showing how to reproduce all the figures in the Chopper paper.